 Although uniforms have been a mainstay of private schools, public schools didn’t jump on the bandwagon until 1994, when the Long Beach California School District integrated school uniforms to address safety issues challenging the district.
 According to the school district data, within one year after the implementation of uniforms, the fights and muggings at school decreased by 50%, while sexual offenses were reduced by 74%.
 Across the country, similar statistics abound; for example, at Ruffner Middle School

 in Norfolk, VA, the number of discipline referrals decreased by 42% once uniforms were enforced.

 Fueled by these statistics, more schools across the country are requiring uniforms in their public schools, naming school safety as their primary motivation.
 Even with these compelling statistics, however, there are other statistics that argue that uniforms are not as beneficial as school administrators and parents are encouraged to believe.
 Opponents cite research that shows a lack of individualism and comfort among students, working to actually decrease student learning and success.
 Thus, the question still remains: are public school uniforms good for your child?

 The Benefits of Public School Uniforms: Safer Learning Environment

 Many school administrators and parents believe that uniforms create a better learning environment at school.
 First and foremost, many administrators claim that students are not as distracted by how they look, and therefore, spend more time learning at school.
 The peer pressures of stylish dressing with the “best” brands are alleviated, especially when students may not wear any uniform pieces from name brand companies.
-This allows students to focus more upon their schoolwork, rather than social appearances.
+This allows students to focus more on their schoolwork, rather than social appearances.
 Furthermore, the socioeconomic differences present among students are minimized when all students must wear the same school uniforms, no longer feeling the pressure to “fit in” with the right clothing choices.

 By Knownroads (Own work) [Public domain], via Wikimedia Commons